The event planned for Sun. April 19, 2020 was cancelled; then we had to cancel the 2021 event!

-Lots of people came to see the Cherry Blossoms in Wooster Square Park this spring.
+Lots of people came to see the Cherry Blossoms in Wooster Square Park in 2020..
 They were, as usual, quite spectacular!

 HISTORY OF THE CHERRY BLOSSOM FESTIVAL

 This celebration of spring commemorates the planting of 72 Yoshino Japanese Cherry Blossom trees in 1973 by the New Haven Historic Commission in collaboration with the New Haven Parks Department and residents of the neighborhood.
 The Festival has grown from a modest event with a local band entertaining a handful of neighbors under lighted trees to a major New Haven all-afternoon event that draws well over 10,000 visitors.